trilemma-dev/SwiftAuthorizationSample/README.md

 6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements`

 This will delete the `SMPrivilegedExecutables` entry from your app's Info.plist at the end of the build process.
 If this results in an empty Info.plist then the property list will be deleted.
-The sample is configured to do perform this clean up step.
+The sample is configured to perform this clean up step.

 Next we'll configure the build script to run for the helper tool: